bbrk24/Trilangle/wasm/README.md

 ## build_wasm.sh

-This file simply invokes emscripten with the appropriate flags.
+This file simply invokes emscripten and sass with the appropriate flags.

 ## index.*

 These files are included as-is in the website -- they aren't minified in any way.
 GitHub compresses them to about a third of their original size, so file size isn't a great concern.

+## input.scss

+This file is transformed into out.css.
+Prefer putting styling information here when possible.

 ## pre.js and post.js